-- \BI103 New Testament History, Literature and Theology (4)-Examines history and teachings of New Testament in political, social and religious contexts.
-Highlights important theological themes such as sin, grace, justification by faith, kingdom of God. - BI203 Life and Teachings of Jesus (4)-Historical, expository and theological study of more significant events and teachings in Jesus' life and ministry, based on the Synoptic Gospels. - BI205 Corinthian Correspondence (4)-Surveys Paul's correspondence with the Corinthian Church, problems arising in the clash of Christian faith with pagan culture, and relevance for today's Church.
-(Offered 2004-2005.) - BI209 Romans and Galatians (4)-Studies two of Paul's most important letters and their basic Christian teachings, against background of current thought concerning problems of sin, guilt, faith and religious experience. - BI315 Later Pauline Letters (4)-Studies prison and pastoral letters with attention to the ecclesiological and Christological developments which they represent.
+BI103 New Testament History, Literature and Theology (4)-Examines history and teachings of New Testament in political, social and religious contexts.
+Highlights important theological themes such as sin, grace, justification by faith, kingdom of God.

+BI203 Life and Teachings of Jesus (4)-Historical, expository and theological study of more significant events and teachings in Jesus' life and ministry, based on the Synoptic Gospels.

+BI205 Corinthian Correspondence (4)-Surveys Paul's correspondence with the Corinthian Church, problems arising in the clash of Christian faith with pagan culture, and relevance for today's Church.
+(Not offered 2005-2006.)

+BI209 Romans and Galatians (4)-Studies two of Paul's most important letters and their basic Christian teachings, against background of current thought concerning problems of sin, guilt, faith and religious experience.

+BI315 Later Pauline Letters (4)-Studies prison and pastoral letters with attention to the ecclesiological and Christological developments which they represent.
 (Alternate years.
+Not offered 2005-2006.)

-Offered 2004-2005.) - BI317 Johannine Literature (4)-Studies fourth Gospel and three Epistles of John.
+BI317 Johannine Literature (4)-Studies fourth Gospel and three Epistles of John.
 Attention given to theological distinctives and to relationships to other biblical material.
 (Alternate years.
-Not offered 2004-2005.)
+Not offered 2005-2006.)